The Ultimate Itinerary for 7 Days in Ireland

 Day 2: Continue your 7 Days in Ireland Itinerary from Donegal to Galway

 A trip to Ireland is not complete without a visit to Galway.
 So of course, I have included it in my 7 days in Ireland itinerary.
-Furthermore, there are so many beautiful places to visit just outside of the city including castles and a national park.
+There are so many beautiful places to visit just outside of the city including several different castles and a beautiful National Park.
 These remarkable places help break apart the long drive from Donegal to Galway.

 Gaze Upon the Marvelous Benbulben